 - Support.
-Your Support team needs to be able to answer questions about the API and understand when it has an actual bug, and when the problem comes from the custom code built on top of the API.
+Your support team needs to answer questions about the API and understand when it has an actual bug and when the problem comes from the custom code built on top of the API.
 Chances are you’ll need to invest in some technical folks to handle the support.

 - Developer community.
 Developers communicate, learn, and get their work done in a very different way than business users.
 Companies with successful open APIs have invested in nourishing relationships with developers and building a community.
-Developer communities give you external credibility and increase the adoption of your product since developers can get up to speed more quickly.
+Developer communities give you external credibility and increase your product’s adoption since developers can get up to speed more quickly.

 #4 Security and performance are a must-have.

 As you plan your strategy, make sure you bake-in security and performance from the very beginning.
 Opening your system to third-party developers can open a can of worms.
 Keep in mind that companies using your API are building their own product, so if your API is slow, buggy, or has security holes, it will affect their product and your customers using their customization.

 It’s a big responsibility, so very early on, discuss the security and performance approach with your Architecture team.
 Define the KPIs, measurement criteria, and QA process before you start development.
 Otherwise, you’ll end up chasing your tail.